AlenaGM/ho-ho-ton/README.md

 <img width="50%" alt="HomePage" src="../main/screenshots/photo_2022-01-08_13-05-04.jpg">

 Great experience!
 A lot of positive emotions!
-And the best team-mate I have ever had!
+And the best [team-mate] 🥳 I have ever had!

 First place as a bonus: